Lord & Taylor Building: Relocation and opening

-Later operation
+20th century

 Dorothy Shaver, a full-time employee at Lord & Taylor since 1924, became its president in 1945, making her the first woman in the United States to head a multimillion-dollar firm.
 Under her tenure, the Lord & Taylor Building was expanded to include several specialty and clothing departments, and Lord & Taylor became the first U.S. department store to include such divisions.
 The fourth floor was renovated to accommodate an older women's clothing department, reopening in March 1938.
 That September, the renovated third floor opened to the public with divisions for dresses, millinery, and suits and coats.
 The third floor used colored furniture to contrast with gray walls; several mirrors for customers to quickly preview garments; and narrow entrances that drew customers' attention to the rear sections of the department, rather than to the items near the entrances.
 According to The New York Times, these additions were "deliberately violating several cardinal principles of store layout".
 The redesign was planned by Raymond Loewy, who also designed the lamp and gift departments on the ninth floor, the girls' departments, the Men's Budget Shop, and the ground-floor stationery department.

 The company expanded to its first branch location in 1941, but the main building on Fifth Avenue continued to serve as Lord & Taylor's flagship store and headquarters.
 In November 1938, an atypically warm month for the city, the company was involved in a dispute with the Fifth Avenue Association over a window display that did not display any merchandise, but instead depicted a blizzard with a sign stating "It's coming!
 Sooner or later!".
 The display supposedly went against a ban on "cheap trinket shops", and the company took down the displays before later putting them back up.

 In January 1976, it was announced that five of the building's floors, including the main floor, would be remodeled with mirrored glass on the columns and walls, as well as travertine sales counters.
 The renovation was completed that September, at which point Lord & Taylor CEO Joseph E. Brooks announced that the branches would receive similar renovations.
 Starting in 1979 during the Iran hostage crisis, the store played The Star-Spangled Banner (the U.S. national anthem) each morning before opening.
 The tradition was implemented because Lord & Taylor's chairman at the time wanted to send the message that the U.S. was "the greatest country in the world".
 In 1986, Lord & Taylor's parent company signed a lease for the Dreicer Building, the "holdout" building at Fifth Avenue and 39th Street.
 The store was later expanded into the Dreicer Building.
-New windows were added in 2003.